'Good Evening, Newcastle!' David Bowie in Sunderland (1987)

 In Sunderland.

-the day after my 14th birthday and there was a coach trip running from Darlington.
-It was a grey and drizzly day and going to one of those big stadium gigs seemed to involve a lot of standing around.
-I had a big blue cagoule and a pair of binoculars - so I spent the hours before the show staring at the giant glass spider stage set.
-It didn't look great - it was made mainly of tinsel, wires and scaffolding - but I was sure it'd be fine once all the lights were on.
+I had a big blue cagoule and a pair of binoculars - so I spent the hours before the show staring at the giant Glass Spider stage set.
+It didn't look great - it seemed to be constructed of tinsel, polythene and scaffolding - but I was sure it'd be fine once all the lights were on.

 But it was David Bowie!
 In Sunderland!
 It was really him!
 In Sunderland!
 And the crowd loved him - even if he did say 'good evening, Newcastle' in Sunderland!

-He also thanked us for 'not letting it rain.
+Bowie thanked us for 'not letting it rain.
 You don't know how nice it is not to play in the rain'.
 And then he couldn't do the encore on top of the big Spider because it started pissing down.

 Bloody Sunderland.

 *Yes - I liked Tin Machine as well.
 I listened to it more than anything else in 1989.
+Apart from maybe Deacon Blue - and that's a whole other story.

 Comments